Adaptive Quantum State Tomography with Active Learning: Restricted Boltzmann Machines

 \section{Restricted Boltzmann Machines}

 Since our AL scheme also includes the training of a committee of restricted Boltzmann machines, see Fig.~\ref{fig:AL}, we will introduce the latter with a focus on their application to QST in this section.
-The idea of our AL scheme is independent of the specific representation of the reconstructed state and can in principle be applied in combination with any quantum state tomography scheme, such as other neural network architectures \cite{Rocchetto2018,Morawetz2021,Schmale2021,Ahmed2021,Cha2021} as well as matrix-product state based state reconstruction \cite{Cramer2010,Baumgratz2013}.
+We would like to emphasize that the idea of our AL scheme is independent of the specific representation of the reconstructed state and can in principle be applied in combination with any quantum state tomography scheme, such as other neural network architectures \cite{Rocchetto2018,Morawetz2021,Schmale2021,Ahmed2021,Cha2021} as well as matrix product state based state reconstruction \cite{Cramer2010,Baumgratz2013}.

-Here, we use the implementation of RBM quantum state tomography by Beach et al. \cite{Beach2019} in the form of a python package called QuCumber.
-In this implementation, the target many-body quantum state is represented in terms of an artificial neural network (RBM) wave function
+Here, we use the implementation of RBM quantum state tomography by Beach et al. \cite{Beach2019} in the form of the python package QuCumber.
+RBMs are capable of representing highly entangled quantum states \cite{Torlai2018,Gao2017} and can in principle be extended to deep Boltzmann machines to increase their expressivity \cite{Melko2019}.
+Furthermore, the RBM ansatz can be supplemented with an additional hidden layer to represent mixed states with arbitrary degree of mixedness, as shown in Refs. \cite{Torlai20182,Melko2019,Hendry2022}.
+In Ref. \cite{Torlai20182}, this \textit{purification scheme} has already been applied successfully to experimental measurements.
+Here, we restrict ourselves to the conventional RBM architecture representing pure states, with the limitations as discussed e.g. in Refs. \cite{Gao2017,Sehayek2019}.
+Hereby, the target many-body quantum state is represented in terms of two RBMs with weight vectors $\lambda$ and $\mu$ which define the amplitude and the phase of the reconstructed state, i.e.

-(see appendix \ref{appendix:RBM}), where $p_\lambda$ and $p_{\mu}=\mathrm{e}^{ \theta _{\mu}}$ are probability distributions of two RBMs with weights $\lambda$ and $\mu$ which define the amplitude and the phase of the reconstructed state.
-Here, $\bm{x}$ labels a general set of basis states.
+where $\bm{x}$ labels a general set of basis states.
+Details on the RBM wave function can be found in Appendix \ref{appendix:RBM}.